Ten Things You Didn’t Know About Starlink

 This one goes way back to the early beta testing phase of Starlink.
 In late 2020, Starlink had launched less than 1,000 of their satellites for the service.
 But they had enough to support several thousand beta testers.

 The Starlink app is where users manage their internet service.
-In early versions of the iPhone and Android app, Starlink included a fun easter egg that the beta testers discovered pretty quickly.
+In early versions of the iPhone and Android app, Starlink included a fun easter egg that beta testers discovered pretty quickly.

 Starlink included an image within the app files of “Dishy”, a parody of the famous “Clippy” assistant in older Microsoft Office software.
 When a user found Dishy in the app, they could even print out the character.
 It’s even described as a “fun secret feature” when found!